How To Deal With A Partner With Anger Issues

 Frequent anger can erode trust and feelings of security in a relationship, making it difficult for it to thrive.

-How do you deal with a short tempered partner?
+How do you deal with a short-tempered partner?

 Dealing with a quick-tempered partner can be difficult, but there are strategies that can help.
 Staying calm is one of the most important things to remember.
 Keeping your cool can help to defuse your partner’s rage and prevent the situation from escalating.
 It is critical to respond to their rage rather than react to it.

-Can someone with a bad temper change?
+Can someone with a violent temper change?

 Cognitive behavioural therapy (CBT) has been shown to be especially effective in helping people understand what causes their anger and develop healthier responses.
 Self-help techniques such as relaxation and mindfulness can also be beneficial.

 Change, on the other hand, necessitates dedication and effort.
 It is not enough for the person to simply want to change; they must also be willing to put in the effort to make it happen.
-This frequently entails acknowledging the negative impact of their temper on themselves and others, as well as accepting responsibility for their actions.
+This step frequently entails acknowledging the negative impact of their temper on themselves and others, as well as accepting responsibility for their actions.

 In my book, Living with a partner with anger issues, I teach you some coping strategies to detach from an angry partner’s behaviour as an act of self-compassion if you cannot leave the relationship.